Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

     - Eve initializes $q_{\text{copy}}$ to $\ket{0}$.
 4. Eve wins.

-*(Keep in mind that Eve didn't clone Alice's *original* qubit.
+*(Keep in mind that Eve didn't clone Alice's original qubit.
-Eve copied a post-measurement state, not the preceeding unmeasured state.
+Eve cloned a post-measurement state, not the preceeding unmeasured state.
 That's why we aren't violating the no-cloning theorem.)*

 The single qubit case is kind of boring, as you can see.